How Well Generative Adversarial Networks Learn Distributions: The Adversarial Framework

-with specific choices of the kernel $K$ and bandwidth $h_n$ as in the nonparametric literature.
-When using the Gaussian kernel, this so-called ``instance noise'' technique \citep{sonderby2016amortised,arjovsky2017towards,mescheder2018training} is used in GAN training: each time when evaluating the stochastic gradients for generator/discriminator, sample a mini-batch of data and then perturb them by a Gaussian.
+with specific choices of the kernel $K$ and bandwidth $h_n$.
+When using the Gaussian kernel, this so-called ``instance noise'' technique \citep{sonderby2016amortised,arjovsky2017towards,mescheder2018training} is used in GAN training: each time when evaluating the stochastic gradients for generator and discriminator, sample a mini-batch of data and then perturb them by a Gaussian.
 Statistically, one may view this data augmentation (or stability to data perturbation) as a form of regularization \citep*{yu2013stability}, to prevent the generator from memorizing the empirical data and learning a too complex model.
-We will show in Section~\ref{sec:param} that, specific choice of generator and discriminator pair can also serve the goal of regularization in the parametric regime, in a curious way. \end{remark}
+We will show in Section~\ref{sec:param} that, curiously, the choice of generator and discriminator pair can also serve the goal of regularization. \end{remark}